 3. Obstruction Investigation – This is to be performed if “foreign organic or inorganic material” is found during an internal pipe inspection.
 NFPA 25 provides the requirements to conduct obstruction investigations.

+Our state of the art fire protection fabrication shop can prefabricate piping and components for your fire sprinkler system if the need arises.
 For more information or to schedule a 5-year internal pipe inspection, please contact Ahern.

 Related blog articles: